dreamtea/jsonflags/README.md

 jsonflags
 =========

-A very simple Go package to read flags from a JSON object in addition to the command line.
+A very simple Go package to read flags from a JSON object.
+Define your flags as normal using the built-in `flag` package, then call

+    jsonflags.Parse()

-Define your flags as normal using the built-in `flag` package and call `jsonflags.Parse()` instead of `flag.Parse()`.
+instead of `flag.Parse()`.

+The path of the JSON file to read is taken from a string flag called `"config"` which should be defined by the application, like this:

+    flag.String("config", "config.json", "path to JSON config file")

+If there is no `"config"` flag, `jsonflags.Parse()` behaves identically to `flag.Parse()`.

-The application should define a flag called `"config"`, from which `jsonflags` will take the name of the JSON config file to read.
-The default value for this flag provides a path to a config file load if the user does not provide a `-config` argument on the command line.
-In the case that the default path is used, `jsonflags` will not return an error if the file does not exist.
+If `"config"` has a non-empty default value, it specifies a file to load if the program is not invoked with a `-config myconfig.json` argument.
+When this default path is used, `jsonflags` does not return an error if the file is missing.

-If the application does not define a `"config"` flag, `jsonflags.Parse()` behaves identically to `flag.Parse()`.

-Arguments supplied on the command line override those defined by the JSON config, which in turn override the default values.
+Arguments supplied on the command line override those defined by the JSON config, which in turn override the defaults.